Backpacking New Zealand: The Essential Guide

 I’ll admit that there wasn’t an awful lot to do here I felt.
-I’m sure there’s some great hikes around here, but we didn’t have time to do any of them unfortunately!
+I’m sure there are some great hikes around here, but we didn’t have time to do any of them, unfortunately!
 The town is also famous for the Wanaka tree, which is perhaps the most photogenic tree in existence!

 This was another attraction that I missed, but it’s worth seeking out if you visit Wanaka!
 It’s definitely one of the best places to visit in the South Island!

 Backpacking New Zealand is great, but it’s not all sunshine and rainbows!
 There are a few things and places that aren’t so great while travelling around the country!